igoorsimoess/JusCrawler/README.md

     - The API infers the Court (Tribunal de Justiça de Alagoas ou do Ceará) by the input pattern.
     - The API considers:
         - Too many digits in input
+        - Not enough digits in input
-        - Number out of format
+        - Number out of expected format
         - bad formatting of JSON request

 - Some webpages can get pretty tricky to base the script logic, hence, in order to bypass this problem a combination of scrapy and selenium was used to crawl and scrape the 4 web pages in this project (2 court instances for each)

 - Regex was vastly used since some CSS could be in many sorts of formats